Tarciziu/HorizontalPager/readme.md

 }
 ```

-Also, `selectedItemWidthRatio` modifier can be used in order to change the width of a card item from the list relative to the available width.
+Also, `itemWidthRatio` modifier can be used in order to change the width of a card item from the list relative to the available width.

 ```swift
 HorizontalPagerView(